Revolut vs Wise: Which Is Better for you?

 What are the primary distinctions between Wise & Revolut?

 As we have stated earlier, there are a number of differences between Wise and Revolut.
 However, the biggest or the most distinct difference between the two electronic money service providers is the fact that they were created with different purposes in mind.
 In other words the creators of the electronic money services intended to solve different problems and appeal to different consumers.
 This is the biggest difference between these two money transfer applications.

-Revolut on the other hand focuses more on getting the travellers, people conducting international business.
-These are revolut target consumers because its services work perfectly for them letting them use a multi-currency account and card to pay while abroad and withdraw cash at low fees too.
-Revolut also allows for transfer of funds from one revolut account to the other and international money transfers as well.
+Revolut on the other hand focuses more on getting the travelers, people conducting international business.
+These are Revolut target consumers because its services work perfectly for them letting them use a multi-currency account and card to pay while abroad and withdraw cash at low fees too.
+Revolut also allows for the transfer of funds from one Revolut account to the other and international money transfers as well.

 Cost and Fees